chiachicarolhsu/chiachicarolhsu.github.io/_pages/about.md

 My long-term goal is to understand how neural organization and neuroplasticity contribute to variability in language and reading development.
 Specifically, I am interested in whether short-term experience-dependent neural changes can accumulate into long-term developmental trajectories, and how these processes shape learning across diverse populations.

-I seek to explore how short-term experimental manipulations and longer-term educational interventions may reshape hemispheric specialization and broader neural systems, and how these changes ultimately translate to language and reading proficiency.
+I seek to explore how short-term experimental manipulations and longer-term educational interventions may reshape hemispheric specialization and broader neural systems, ultimately influencing language and reading proficiency.

----

-## Technical Methods & Skills
+## Technical Methods

-### Neuroimaging & Neurophysiological Modalities
+### Neuroimaging

-- Functional Transcranial Doppler Sonography (fTCD)
+- fTCD
 - EEG / ERP
 - fMRI

-### Programming & Data Analysis
+### Analysis

+- MATLAB
+- Python
-- **Programming Languages:** MATLAB, Python, R
+- R
+- SPSS
-- **Statistical Software:** SPSS, JASP
+- JASP

-### Analysis Software
+### Software

-- **EEG / fTCD:** EEGLAB, ERPLAB, DopOSCCI
+- DopOSCCI
+- EEGLAB
+- ERPLAB
+- SPM
+- FSL
-- **MRI / fMRI:** SPM, FSL, FreeSurfer
+- FreeSurfer

-*Multimodal neuroimaging approaches for investigating brain–behavior relationships across development.*